-Parseh is a name derived from the Persian people who called their state Pars, the Greeks called it Persis and today we call it Persian.
+Parseh is a name derived from the Persian people who called their state Pars, the Greeks called it Persis, and today we call it Persian.
 Each part of the city has 125,000 square meters, to say the least.
 Engravings and inscriptions tell the story of these past columns and walls and tell stories from history. don't miss these Iran tourist attractions at all.

-To discover the facts of Pasargadae complex, one should travel to the south of Iran and Fars province.
-Somewhere in the Murghab Plain and Pasargadae Plain, near the city of Pasargadae, there are ancient structures that have been preserved in Iran since ancient times and have many stories to tell.
+To discover the facts of the Pasargadae complex, one should travel to the south of Iran and Fars province.
+Somewhere in the Murghab Plain and Pasargadae Plain, near the city of Pasargadae, there are ancient Iran tourist attractions that have been preserved in Iran since ancient times and have many stories to tell.

 Where the glorious history of the Achaemenids is founded and is known as the first capital of this great empire.
-The region is also home to the world's largest and most extensive Achaemenid site, with the most diverse and extensive artifacts of the period.
+The region is also home to the world's most extensive Achaemenid site, with the most diverse and extensive artifacts of the period.
 Also, Pasargadae Collection is the fifth work of Iran in the UNESCO World Heritage List, which has been able to enter the list with 100% of the votes due to having many indicators and scores.

 The tomb of Cyrus the Great is one of the most important and famous works of Pasargadae.
 Many people know this ancient and historical site with this structure, and to see it, they go a long way to reach Pasargadae.
-Cyrus' tomb is located in the southern part of the complex and is said to have been built by Cyrus himself under his supervision.
+Cyrus's tomb is located in the southern part of the complex and is said to have been built by Cyrus himself under his supervision.

 3. Nasir-ol-Molk Mosque